Benefits of Learning to Relax

 Yoga, T’ai Chi, etc.

 Some people prefer Yoga because it is more stationary and full of wonderful stretching.
 This is great!
 Yoga is a great place to learn meditation and breathing.
-Those that prefer Yoga will eventually find that they enter a flow state through this practice.
+Those who prefer Yoga will eventually find that they enter a flow state through this practice.
 I tend to suggest that folks start with a simple Hatha Yoga before trying more complicated forms.

 Other people, like me, prefer a little more movement.
 T’ai Chi is a graceful martial art that looks like you are moving through water.
 It is also a great place to meditate and breathe.
 It is more of a moving meditation.
-Those that enjoy it will get into a flow state.
+Those who enjoy it will get into a flow state.
 Yang style T’ai Chi Chuan is the more fluid and consistently graceful form of T’ai Chi, while T’ai Chi Chin has moments of graceful speed/pop.
 There are many versions of T’ai Chi, please get in touch with me if you have questions.

 Going for a walk in nature

 I love the sound of the beach.
 The water, the birds, all of it.
 Even the smell relaxes me.
 But I seem to find my time in the mountains even more relaxing.
 As it turns out, science supports the idea that ‘green space’ is more relaxing than ‘blue space’ (water).
-If I am remembering correctly, being around trees and plants (ie in the woods) puts you around material that is both living and decaying; the decaying trees, etc. put off a chemical that actually calms the human brain!
-Of course, the sounds of birds, and the shade and colors of the sun through green leaves also has an impact visually.
+If I remember correctly, being around trees and plants (ie in the woods) puts you around material that is both living and decaying; the decaying trees, etc. put off a chemical that calms the human brain!
+Of course, the sounds of birds, and the shade and colors of the sun through green leaves also have an impact visually.

 Remember though, if blue spaces relax you more, then go with that!
 Just because science backs up one thing, it does not mean that is what is best for you!